Aligned-Design/aligned_postd_1125/docs/PHASE7_IMPLEMENTATION.md

-# Phase 7 - Multi-Brand, White-Label, Performance & Polish Report
+# POSTD Phase 7 - Multi-Brand, White-Label, Performance & Polish Report

+> **Status:** ✅ Completed – This phase has been fully implemented in the current POSTD platform.
+> **Last Updated:** 2025-01-20

 ## Implementation Summary

-Phase 7 successfully implements multi-brand support, white-label theming, and final polish for the Postd platform.
+Phase 7 successfully implements multi-brand support, white-label theming, and final polish for the POSTD platform.

 ---